myitcv/neovim/README.md

 This package is very much in alpha.
 Therefore, expect changes to this API.
 Stuff will break.

-## Overview and Writing plugins
+## Writing plugins

+See:

-See the [`Example`](https://github.com/myitcv/neovim/tree/master/example) plugin for a brief `README` on how to implement your own Go plugin.
+* the [`Example`](https://github.com/myitcv/neovim/tree/master/example) plugin for a brief `README` on how to implement your own Go plugin
+* [`neogo`](), a proof of concept Neovim plugin written against the `neovim` Go package to support Go development in Neovim.
+This uses a `go/parser` AST generated from the current buffer to highlight code using `matchaddpos` (as opposed to Neovim's default [regex-based syntax definitions](https://github.com/neovim/neovim/blob/master/runtime/syntax/go.vim))

+As explained in the [TODO](https://github.com/myitcv/neovim/wiki/TODO), many of the steps required to create a plugin are not currently automated, but very much on the roadmap.

 ## Supported platforms